Buying A Mold Free House

 - Improper or failed gutters/drains spout may cause water damage to house - check if you see this

-- Things can get into HVAC vents such as mice that die, someones food etc. They then may grow mold on them and smell spreads through house - Check
+- Things can get into HVAC vents such as mice that die, someones food etc. They then may grow mold on them and smell spreads through house - Check - Not a good sign if there is mouse smell, as their dander is highly allergenic for many people.

 - A house built on a slab - might be ok if built with methods that allow it to breath and magnesium oxide cement rather than calcium (Portland cement) I personally don't trust houses built on slabs as a general rule.